 Even though melasma can’t be cured, there are several ways you can significantly improve its appearance.
 Protection from ultraviolet light is one of the best ways to keep the condition in check, so, first and foremost, keep your sun exposure to a minimum.
 When you do plan to be outside for prolonged periods of time, use a sunscreen that has an SPF of 30 or above, and wear a wide-brimmed hat.

 Can melasma be treated medically?

 Prescription skin lightening creams are commonly used to reduce the appearance of melasma.
 These products contain certain chemicals, such as hydroquinone, that reduce the activity of pigment-forming skin cells.
 Skin lightening creams should be used with caution, however, as they can cause irritation or excessive skin lightening.

 If you want to diminish the appearance of melasma as much as possible, the team at Easton Dermatology Associates provides advanced laser treatments that can get the job done safely, efficiently, and effectively.
-Icon™ laser technology is an excellent option for melasma treatment because it doesn’t produce heat, which could potentially increase inflammation and make the condition worse.
+Icon™ laser technology is an excellent option for treating melasma.

-Instead, the Icon laser delivers short-pulse light waves into your skin that break up darker pigmentations into tiny particles that are then absorbed and eliminated by your immune system.
-After completing a series of laser treatments, you should see substantial improvement in melasma-related hyperpigmentation.
+The Icon laser delivers short-pulse light waves into your skin that break up darker pigmentations into tiny particles that are then absorbed and eliminated by your immune system.
+After completing a series of laser treatments, you may see substantial improvement in melasma-related hyperpigmentation.